cbdevnet/midimonster/backends/openpixelcontrol.md

 While acting as an OpenPixelControl server, the backend allows multiple clients to connect.
 This may lead to confusing data output when multiple clients are trying to control the same strip.

-16 bit server mode is not implemented yet.
-This will be fixed in a future release.